fusioncharts/dev_centre_docs/getting-started/ruby-on-rails/your-first-chart-using-ruby-on-rails.md

 3. Include the FusionCharts theme file to apply the style to the charts.

+4. Set the chart appearance configuration to display the data in the chart.

+5. Create an array named `chartDataObj` of hash objects which stores data.

+6. Create a chart data template to store data in `label` and `value`.

+7. Set te chart data as JSON string.

-4. Create the chart instance and set the following:
+8. Create the chart instance and set the following:

 	* Set the chart type as `column2d`.
 Each chart type is represented with a unique chart alias.
 For Column 2D chart, the alias is `column2d`.
 Find the complete list of chart types with their respective alias[ here](https://www.fusioncharts.com/dev/chart-guide/list-of-charts).

     * Set the `width` and `height` (in pixels).